 An accountant must keep order and hold a structure that keeps records for the company's financial well-being.
 They do so by accounting for all earnings and expenses flowing through the company.
 A successful accountant makes sure to educate employees about how to report their expenses, for accountability of all information in due timing, and transparency with honest statements.
-Remember, expense report audits are only a negative experience when you are hiding something.

-An accountant's guide can be a beneficial resource to facilitate cooperation and a collaborative attitude that supports sustainability in a business group.
 In this article, we review some key elements of auditing expense reports.
 Read on for more information on guiding your clients through an expense report audit.

 An audit is a revision of proof.
 Businesses conduct audits to establish the existence, truth, or validity of the evidence or the logic used in the report that was presented by the accountant.